 in the line of duty while 51 died accidentally, according to new figures

 released by the FBI.
-Their average age was 38, with an average tenure of 11 years in law enforcement.
-43 of the officers killed by felons were men while three were women.
-Despite the high death toll, last year's 93 deaths represented a noticeable decrease on 2016 when 118 officers died in the line of duty.
-That year had the highest number of deaths due to felons since 2011 when 72 officers died.
+Their average age was 37, with an average tenure of 10 years in law enforcement.
+52 of the officers killed by felons were men while three were women.

-When it comes to the circumstances behind the incidents in 2017, investigative or enforcement activities accounted for 21 deaths while six officers died during pursuits.
-Five died in ambushes while four were killed in arrest situations.
+When it comes to the circumstances behind the incidents in 2018, investigative or enforcement activities accounted for 23 deaths while six officers died during pursuits.
+11 died in ambushes while three were killed in arrest situations.